websight-io/docs/docs/docs/release-notes/websight-cms/index.md

 #### Page Editor
 - Improved collapsing and expanding of the left side panel.
 - Fixed the lack of the scroll for page preview.
-- Fixed the lack of the indicatior when drag-and-drop of a component is not allowed.
+- Fixed the missing indicator when drag-and-drop of a component is not allowed.

 #### Admin Tools
-- Fixed [#13](https://github.com/websight-io/starter/issues/13) - updated keybord shortcut for script execution.
+- Fixed [#13](https://github.com/websight-io/starter/issues/13) - updated keyboard shortcut for script execution.

 #### Other
 - Improved UX for the list of spaces.